Tips to Perfect Your Sales Handover Process

 What exactly is a sales handoff versus a sales handover?

 A sales handoff (also called sales handover) is the structured process of transitioning a new customer from your sales team to your customer success, implementation, or service team.
-While “handoff” is more common in the US and “handover” is used internationally, they mean the same thing – ensuring smooth information transfer and continued support as customers move from buying to actually using your product.
-The key is making this transition seamless, regardless of what you call it.
+While “handoff” is more common in the US and “handover” is used internationally, they mean the same thing - ensuring smooth information transfer and continued support as customers move from buying to actually using your product.
+The key is making this transition smooth, regardless of what you call it.

 When should the sales to customer success handoff actually happen?